-This section explores some results that may be obtained when working with kernels of the Schoenberg-L\'{e}vy type.
-These kernels are extensively used in the literature and we refer to Ma \cite{ma07} and the references given there.
-For $\xi_1,\xi_2\in\real^d$, these are nonstationary covariance functions obtained from a nonnegative function $g:[0,\infty[ \to [0,\infty[$ such that $g(0)=0$ through the linear combination
+This section explores some results that may be obtained when working with kernels of the Schoenberg--L\'{e}vy type.
+These kernels are extensively used in the literature and we refer to Ma \cite{ma07} and the references therein.
+For $\xi_1,\xi_2\in\real^d$, these are non-stationary covariance functions obtained from a non-negative function $g\dvtx[0,\infty) \to[0,\infty)$ such that $g(0)=0$ through the linear combination